MarosMajk/DataScience/README.md

-# SK | Learning
+# | Learning

-<b>EN<b/>I created this document to make my study materials and exercises that i collected during my self studying available for everyone, especially for my classmates who needs some study materials, explanations and exercises to understand problematic of Python and AI.
+<b>EN</b> I created this <u>document</u> to make my study materials and exercises that i collected during my self studying available for everyone, especially for my classmates who needs some study materials, explanations and exercises to understand problematic of Python and AI.

 This document is <b>mainly written in Slovak</b>, feel free to use/edit some exercises for your own purpose.

-Python | NumPy | Data Science
+<b>Topics</b> Python | NumPy | Data Science